SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ### Tables

-Tables can be used with normal markdown syntax with the [sphinx-markdown-tables](https://github.com/ryanfox/sphinx-markdown-tables) package
+Tables can be used with normal Markdown syntax through MyST.

 ```
 | Syntax      | Description |